Quality Perceptions and Intended Engagement in Response to AI-Generated and AI-Assisted News: Evolving Perceptions of AI in News Production

-The issue of bias in AI-generated news remains a persistent concern.
-While some studies suggest AI is perceived as more objective than human journalists \citep{wölpow,Wang:2024e}, this perception may be misleading.
-AI systems trained on biased data can inadvertently perpetuate and amplify existing biases.
-Experiments have found that audiences tend to evaluate AI-generated news as less biased, but this effect diminishes when AI involvement is explicitly disclosed, suggesting that perceived neutrality is contingent on a lack of transparency rather than an inherent feature of AI-generated content \citep{Waddell:2019a, Waddell:2018a}.
+Bias perceptions remain a central concern.
+While some studies suggest that audiences view AI-generated reporting as more objective than human journalism \citep{wölpow,Wang:2024e}, this perception may be fragile.
+AI systems trained on historical data may replicate existing biases while giving the impression of neutrality.
+Experiments indicate that audiences evaluate AI-generated articles as less biased only when AI involvement is undisclosed, implying that perceived objectivity depends on ignorance of authorship rather than on actual algorithmic fairness \citep{Waddell:2019a,Waddell:2018a}.
+Newer generative-AI research similarly finds that disclosure can transform perceived neutrality into skepticism, as audiences question whose values and assumptions underlie machine-generated text \citep{Toff:2024a,Gondwe:2025a}.

-While transparency is generally seen as beneficial for accountability and audience trust, simply disclosing AI’s involvement may be insufficient or even counterproductive \citep{Wang:2024d,Wang:2024e}.
-People tend to be skeptical of headlines labeled as AI-generated, regardless of whether they are genuinely AI-produced or actually created by humans, partly because they tend to assume an extreme, possibly unrealistic degree of AI involvement \citep{altgil}.
-Research has also shown that AI-generated content is often seen as more credible when audiences are unaware of its origin, but once labeled as AI-generated, perceptions shift negatively \citep{Jia:2024b, Waddell:2018a}.
-This phenomenon suggests that audience heuristics about AI play a crucial role in shaping credibility assessments.

-AI integration in journalism should be conducted responsibly \citep{Cools:2024b}.
-Challenges include addressing algorithmic bias, preventing AI-driven misinformation or “hallucinations,” and safeguarding journalistic autonomy and core values.
-Recent findings highlight the need for clearer internal guidelines on AI use within newsrooms, as many organizations still lack standardized attribution policies \citep{Bien-Aime:2025a}.
-News organizations are encouraged to create structures to experiment with, assess, and refine best practices for incorporating AI tools across all stages of news production, from information gathering to editing and distribution \citep{Araujo:2023a,Cools:2024a}.
-A collaborative model where AI supports rather than replaces journalists, in conjunction with more effective frameworks for sharing information on AI across every level of news organizations, is generally considered best practice \citep{Dodds:2024a}.

-The integration of AI in journalism presents both opportunities and risks for democracy \citep{Arguedas:2024a}.
-AI offers the promise of enhancing accessibility and personalization in news delivery, fostering more inclusive and informed discussions.
-Yet, concerns persist regarding issues like transparency, bias, and trust, as these systems often mirror the perspectives and biases of their developers, potentially limiting diversity in the viewpoints presented to the public.

-In sum, existing research suggests that while AI-generated news can be perceived as being of equal quality to human-generated news, knowing that an article was created by AI can negatively influence readers’ perceptions.
-This implies that preconceived notions may lead to distorted preferences for human-generated news.
-However, previous studies have not separated quality evaluations from the willingness to read AI-generated news, limiting our understanding of public attitudes in this area.
-Moreover, recent advancements in AI text generation suggest that some pre-ChatGPT findings may no longer fully apply, emphasizing the importance of continuous, additional research to keep pace with these developments.